kerautret/GTVimageVect/README.md

      For any problem, don't hesitate to contact the DGtal team on the [GitHub repository](https://github.com/DGtal-team/DGtal).
      On windows or more details see instructions [here](https://dgtal-team.github.io/doc-nightly/moduleBuildDGtal.html).
    - **cairo**
-      On linux the installation can be done from a package mananger (see more details here https://www.cairographics.org/download/)
+      On *Linux*, the installation can be done from a package mananger (see [here](https://www.cairographics.org/download/) for more details.
-      On Windows, you can follows the steps of the cairo website or apply the script or upload the binary from the [cairo-windows](https://github.com/preshing/cairo-windows) repository.
-You can also consult the appveyor configuration file ([appveyor.yml](https://github.com/kerautret/GTVimageVect/blob/master/appveyor.yml} that use it.
+      On *Windows*, you can follow the steps of the cairo website or run the script or upload the binary from the [cairo-windows](https://github.com/preshing/cairo-windows) repository.
+You can also consult the appveyor configuration file ([appveyor.yml](https://github.com/kerautret/GTVimageVect/blob/master/appveyor.yml) that uses it.
    - **boost programm options** by default the application use the package `libboost-program-options-dev`.
 You can use you default package manager to install it.